|Land Area||55,974 km2|

 Tensions mounted and grew worse as the president of HSS, Stjepan Radic, was assassinated in 1928, prompting King Alexander to completely void the constitution, and announced a new royal dictatorship.

-After the wars end, the Socialist Federal Republic of Yugoslavia was formed, and Communistic rule was put into place.
+At the end of the war, the Socialist Federal Republic of Yugoslavia was formed, and Communistic rule was put into place.

 By the late 1960's, Croatian's began demanding more civil rights, but were dismissed by Yugoslavian leaders.